OpenPrinting/openprinting.github.io/_posts/2022-10-20-OpenPrinting News - October 2022.md

 > OpenPrinting - Join the team to make printing just work!

+Tuesday, Nov 8, 14:00 - 14:50 CET, Karlin 3

-There I will be accompanied by Zdenek Dohnal from Red Hat, and Johannes Meixner from SUSE presenting about their contributions and their integration in OpenPrinting.
+There I will be accompanied by Zdenek Dohnal from Red Hat, Johannes Meixner from SUSE, and Deepak Patankar, former GSoC contributor and now mentor, presenting about their contributions and their integration in OpenPrinting.
 And after our presentations, we have an extended questions and discussion part.
 Depending on the room where this session will take place, we can also connect Aveek Basu from OpenPrinting and one or another (former) GSoC contributor.
 And if there is more discussion time needed, we can create spontaneous BoFs to continue the discussion.
 Unfortunately, I was not able to get BoFs pre-scheduled.

 We also will help all these attendees who have relatives or friends who are still stuck in Windows (and also WSL developers who need to test), to make their old printers working again.
 I will show in a 10-min lightning talk that one can easily run our Printer Application Snaps in WSL under Windows, as described in our [HOWTO](/wsl-printer-app/).
 So do not miss

 > Save Legacy Printers under Windows with WSL and Printer Applications

+Monday, Nov 7, 17:40 - 17:50 CET, Ballroom

 Carlos Nihelton, author of the HOWTO, will also be present.

 **Let's build a plotter!**

-Tired of listening to three people talking about paper I/O?
+Tired of listening to four people talking about paper I/O?
 Do you prefer to do it with your own hands?
 No problem, Daniele Procida, director of documentation at Canonical, has created a DIY plotter made out of parts for ~12.50 EUR, the [Brachiograph](https://www.brachiograph.art/), and in the workshop

 > Let's build a pen-plotter

+Tuesday, Nov 8, 16:00 - 17:30 CET, Palmkova 1

 he will teach the attendees to build such a plotter by themselves.
 Control unit for the device is a Raspberry Pi, and the device itself consists of cheap servos, clothes pegs, paper clips, wood sticks, and a pen.
-And did you remeber that refills for commercially available printers are usually expensive?
+And did you remember that refills for commercially available printers are usually expensive?
 For this device the refill is free, you find it all over the conference hotel ...

 I will attend the workshop and report about it next month ...